ROC-Connect/core3_c2c_base/README.md

 # core3_c2c_base

-base template for make c2c
+this is the base template used for make c2c

+NAME=mystrom make c2c